newnetdev/NetworkToCode-Class/slides/M02_Python_MV_Network_Libraries.md

 * You can use the merge for declarative management on a stanza based on OS

 It does vary based on operating system.

 ---

+class: ubuntu

+# How NAPALM Works

+* EOS
+  - Creates and locks config sessions
+  - Uses `rollback clean-config` to prepare for a config replace
+  - Commit is performed issuing `copy startup-config flash:rollback-0`, `configure session #` and `commit`
+  - Rollback is performed issuing `configure replace flash:rollback-0`
+  - Diffs are generated on the device using the `show session-config named <file> diffs`

+* IOS
+  - Uses SCP or Netmiko (TCL) to transfer config files for config replace/merge
+  - Uses `show archive config differences <base_file> <new_file>` to show diffs for config replace
+  - Uses `show archive config incremental-diffs <file> ignorecase` to show incremental diffs
+  - Replaces with `configure replace <file> force`.
+Merges with `copy <file> running-config`

+---

+class: ubuntu

+# How NAPALM Works

+* Junos
+  - Uses junos-pyez API
+  - Locks configurations while performing operations till first commit/rollback
+  - Uses `rollback 0` to rollback configuration

+* NXOS
+  - Uses checkpoint files for config replacement.
+A checkpoint file can be obtained with `device._get_checkpoint_file()` which issues `checkpoint file temp_cp_file_from_napalm` on the device and then prints it
+  - Diffs for config replacement are a list of commands that would be needed to take the device from its current state to the desired config state using `show diff rollback-patch file <source_of_truth_file> file <config_file>` command
+  - Merges send config line by line.
+This doesn’t use the checkpoint/rollback functionality.
+As a result, merges are not atomic
+  - Replaces uses `rollback running file <config_file>` command

+---